 3. Sam Poh Tong Temple

-Somewhere along a secluded road in Gunung Rapat and roughly 5 to 6km from Ipoh Old Town:
+Sam Poh Tong temple sits quietly against a limestone hill somewhere along a secluded road in Gunung Rapat.
+It is roughly 5 to 6km from Ipoh Old Town (a ~13-minute drive).

 The caves of Sam Poh Tong serve as a resting place for ancestors, with plaques and urns for cremation ashes.

-Right in front of the temple is a beautiful, landscaped garden with a fish pond.
+Right in front of the temple is a beautiful, landscaped garden with a fishpond.
 While you are here, you should check out the exquisite white marble archway too.

 You can go straight through the temple via a natural tunnel that leads out to the back.
 This is where there is an incredible up-close view of the limestone hill and a tortoise pond!